 Party culture can flourish in Gayo Lôt community because of decreasing village structure and family solidarity in the sintê mungêrjê procession which used to be the responsibility of sara urang or sudêrê , and it becomes the responsibility of sara inê.
 Sintê mungêrjê feast in a collective awareness is considered as a Rêjê and village community activity, and now it is considered as a family activity.
-This change is pushed by a village democratization that goes so far that it makes the position of $R\hat{e}j\hat{e}$ become stuck between a bureaucrat and politician rather than a charismatic leader that can unite the people.
-Besides, a party culture that is infiltrated into a ritual sintê môrep also results from a number of factors, among others: (1) degradation of understanding customs in Gayo community; (2) Gayonese language is gradually left by its users; (3) development of urban areas; (4) the wrong use of information technology; (5) educational curricula of the New Era that ignore Gayo philosophical ethics: (6) the shift of meaning of communal work from dominant materials and force into money logic; (7) the change of type of work that does not depend on agrarian sector any more, and more middle class people who work as workers/officers; and (8) interaction, transmigration, assimilation and acculturation.
+This change is pushed by a village democratization that goes so far that it makes the position of $R\hat{e}\hat{j}\hat{e}$ become stuck between a bureaucrat and politician rather than a charismatic leader that can unite the people.
+Besides, a party culture that is infiltrated into a ritual sintê môrep also results from a number of factors, among others: (1) degradation of understanding customs in Gayo community; (2) Gayonese language is gradually left by its users; (3) development of urban areas; (4) the wrong use of information technology; (5) educational curricula of the New Era that ignore Gayo philosophical ethics: (6) the shift of meaning of communal work from dominant materials and force into money logic;(7) the change of type of work that does not depend on agrarian sector any more, and more middle class people who work as workers/officers; and (8) interaction, transmigration, assimilation and acculturation.
 In spite of that, wedding party consumerism can be slightly retained by a minority group of Muhammadiyah disciples who still comply with their religion and Gayonese culture when carrying out the ritual sintê mungêrjê.

 This study is recommended to the Regional Government through Majelis Adat Gayo and Education and Culture Office, so the use of the local language will be encouraged, especially when using the term sintê mungêrjê.
 The use of the word party or reception should be left behind.
 People should be continuously given enlightenment, reminded of their awareness, and internalized with local values by involving the Sarak Opat officers so that Gayo can maintain the cultural originality and do not easily become the target of capitalism that potentially threatens the Gayonese custom values.

-Furthermore, Majelis Adat Gayo needs to have a serious conversation with the central government as well as the local government to recommend the idea of elaborating the requirements for electing $R\hat{e}j\hat{e}$ , since $R\hat{e}j\hat{e}$ has a big role and function to keep solidarity.
-Before $R\hat{e}j\hat{e}$ election is carried out directly, it is important to enliven the local wisdom by providing a room for $Sagi\ Pendari$ (traditional leaders, religious leaders, and village elders) to carry out fit and fit and fit for the fit fit
+Furthermore, Majelis Adat Gayo needs to have a serious conversation with the central government as well as the local government to recommend the idea of elaborating the requirements for electing $R\hat{e}j\hat{e}$, since $R\hat{e}j\hat{e}$ has a big role and function to keep solidarity.
+Before $R\hat{e}j\hat{e}$ election is carried out directly, it is important to enliven the local wisdom by providing a room for Sagi Pendari (traditional leaders, religious leaders, and village elders) to carry out fit and proper test for the $R\hat{e}j\hat{e}$ candidates who want to register themselves, so the elected $R\hat{e}j\hat{e}$ is the one that will truly understand and care for Gayonese traditional identity.